BitPatty/vscode-trailing-whitespace-trimmer/README.md

 ## Setup

-Install the extension and and add the following configuration to your VSCode's `settings.json` to apply it by default:
+Install the extension and add the following configuration to your VSCode's `settings.json` to apply it by default:

 ```jsonc
 // Alternatively you can configure this via the UI: